-Engaged alumni, donors and friends are vital to our long-term sustainability.
-MSU is fortunate to have more than 1 million alumni, friends, corporations, foundations and organizations connected with the institution.
-These MSU ambassadors and supporters provide student internships and hire graduates, serve as guest speakers and advise on class projects, help recruit new students, serve their communities under the and graduates.
+Support from our alumni and friends is vital to staying at the forefront of excellence, and crucially, it increases access to an MSU education.
+Alumni affinity and pride helps amplify and spread the Spartan story, and engagement and volunteerism aids in student recruitment and enriches the educational experiences and professional prospects of students and graduates.
 Philanthropy endows professorships and funds student scholarships, supports state-of-the art facilities and enhances programmatic strength across academic disciplines and in important areas including libraries, the arts and athletics.
 As we embark on implementation of the strategic plan, we will enhance opportunities for alumni and friends to meaningfully engage with MSU and help provide the margin of excellence that continually increases the value of holding an MSU degree.